Medically Reviewed By – Juliet Gustafson, LMSW

 Does Alcohol Make Intrusive Thoughts worse?

-Yes, OCD affects the severity of intrusive thoughts in patients of OCD.
+Yes, alcohol dose worsen ocd symptoms.
+It affects the severity of persistent and unwanted thoughts in ocd sufferers.
 This is due to the amount of serotonin in the brain and how alcohol negatively affects healthy levels of the neurotransmitter.

 Treating OCD and Alcohol Use Disorders

-Thankfully not everything is doom and gloom when it comes to OCD and Alcohol Use Disorders.
+Thankfully not everything is doom and gloom when it comes to OCD and Alcohol abuse.
 There are a couple of proven treatment methods used to yield effective results.
+The specific treatment approaches for OCD include therapy sessions and medication.

-if you or a loved one is struggling with a substance addiction, visit SAMHSA’s National Helpline to learn about treatment options.
+if you or a loved one is struggling with a substance addiction, visit SAMHSA’s National Helpline to learn about treatment options and risk factors.

-Medication – Usually used when patients delay treatment and psychotherapy alone will not provide benefits.
-These drugs may include a mix of SSRI (Selective Serotonin Reuptake Inhibitors).
+Usually used when patients delay treatment and psychotherapy alone will not provide benefits.
+Different medications are commonly used to treat ocd typically include selective serotonin reuptake inhibitors, or SSRIs.

 Related Article(s) – Proven Treatment Methods In OCD